16 Post-Apocalyptic Fantasy Books To Explore the Fantastical World of Survival

 Post-Apocalyptic Fantasy Books

 In this gripping mystery novel set against the backdrop of an impending asteroid impact, Detective Hank Palace refuses to let the end of the world distract him from solving a murder.
-As society unravels around him and chaos looms on the horizon, Hank doggedly pursues the truth, driven by a sense of duty and a desire for justice.
-Along the way, he grapples with existential questions about the meaning of life and the nature of human resilience in the face of imminent doom.
+As society unravels around him and chaos looms on the horizon, Hank doggedly pursues the truth.
+Driven by a sense of duty and a desire for justice.
+Along the way, he grapples with existential questions about the meaning of life.
+Alongside the nature of human resilience in the face of imminent doom.

 Buy The Last Policeman here!